EHDS Logical Information Models

 Available formats

-Every logical model in this guide is automatically available in at least the following formats: JSON, XML, XLSX and CSV.
+Every model in this guide is automatically available in at least the following formats: JSON, XML, XLSX and CSV.
 In addition, there are visual representations available in a tree and detailed view formats.
 These formats are all based on the HL7 FHIR StructureDefinition resource.

 Every use case is also equipped with diagrams that give an overview of how different models relate to each other.
 These diagrams may not have all the detailed technical information, but they are easier to read for non-technical experts and provide a good starting point for any new implementer.